-The Pause button allows you to reject a calibration or undo a point.
+The Pause ([]) button allows you to reject a calibration or undo a point.
+The button with the "speech bubble" allows you to add notes to each calibration point.
 For further options, open the menu.

 If you need to change the Pressure Module during the calibration, see chapter Changing the Pressure Module During Calibration on page 43.